H00001/AMGA-code/readme.md

-We are working on the source code and will release it as soon as possible.
+We are currently preparing the release version.
+Once it is ready, we will release it immediately.